Generic Name: Lidocaine Patch (LYE doe kane)

 How do I store and/or throw out Lidoderm?

-- Store in the pouch that comes with Lidoderm (lidocaine patch) to help keep away from children.
+- Store in the envelope that Lidoderm (lidocaine patch) comes in to help keep away from children.
+Do not open the envelope until you are ready to use this drug.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.